 4. Drying – Use a towel to help your pooch dry himself.
 You may also try a blow dryer but remember to use it on a low heat setting and not pointing directly at your dog.

-5. Massaging – Gentle massage promotes blood circulation, improves body functions, and eases your dog’s tension by relaxing him.
+5. Massaging – Gently massage your pet as it helps promotes blood circulation, improves body functions and eases your dog’s tension by relaxing him.
 It also helps heal strains and sprains faster.

 7. Eye Care – Try checking your dog’s eyes for any cloudiness or inflammation that may indicate a health problem.
 Your dog’s eyes should be clear and bright, and the area around the eyeball should be white.
 If you notice anything out of the ordinary, please consult a vet at the earliest.